21 Unusual Vegetables You Can Grow and Where To Get Them

 Sunchoke

-A very easy to grow vegetable that will reward you with both beautiful flowers and tasty tubers.
-The sunchoke also known as Jerusalem artichoke thrives in full sun, grows very quickly and needs almost no care to produce a crop.
+It is a very easy-to-grow vegetable that will reward you with beautiful flowers and tasty tubers.
+It grows very quickly and needs almost no care to produce a crop.

 If you want to plant vegetable side by side to save space, this article is helpful, What Vegetables to Plant Side by Side / Companion Planting and Gardening.